Catskill Aqueduct: Geography

-The Catskill Aqueduct begins at the Ashokan Reservoir in Olivebridge, New York, located in Ulster County.
-From the Ashokan Reservoir, the aqueduct traverses in a southeasterly direction through Ulster, Orange, and Putnam counties.
-It tunnels first beneath the Rondout Valley and Rondout Creek in the town of Marbletown, then beneath the Wallkill River in the town of Gardiner in Ulster County before flowing toward Orange County, New York.
-It crosses 1100 ft below the Hudson River bed at Storm King Mountain in Orange County before reaching Putnam County on the east side of the river at Breakneck Mountain.
-The aqueduct transports water from Ashokan as well as the Schoharie Reservoir, which feeds into Ashokan.
+The Catskill Aqueduct begins at the Ashokan Reservoir in Olivebridge, New York, located in Ulster County, which is fed by its own watershed and flow from the upstream Schoharie Reservoir.
+The aqueduct traverses in a southeasterly direction, first tunneling beneath the Rondout Valley and Rondout Creek in the town of Marbletown, then beneath the Wallkill River in the town of Gardiner in Ulster County before flowing toward Orange County.
+At Storm King Mountain it crosses 1100 ft below the Hudson River to Breakneck Mountain in Putnam County on the east side of the river.

-The aqueduct then enters Westchester County, New York, and flows to the Kensico Reservoir, which also receives water from the City's Delaware Aqueduct.
-It continues from the Kensico reservoir and terminates at the Hillview Reservoir in Yonkers.
+The aqueduct then enters Westchester County, and flows to the Kensico Reservoir, where it joins with waters of the Kensico drainage basin and the city's Delaware Aqueduct.
+It continues from Kensico and terminates at the Hillview Reservoir in Yonkers.
 The Hillview Reservoir then feeds City Tunnels 1 and 2, which bring water to New York City.
 If necessary, water can be made to bypass both reservoirs.